 Do you have the desire to add to the bottom line?
 Or maybe you need to decrease expenses, but don’t know where to start?
 Here to tell us how to increase margins and revenue growth is Steve Larkin.

 Steve possesses 15 years of experience in hospitality including the restaurant and food services industries.
-His culinary background as a chef brings a unique perspective and approach to the business.
+His culinary background as a chef brings a unique perspective and approach to the concept of business profitability.
 Currently, he serves as the Senior Director of Purchasing for Source1 Purchasing.

-We talked to Steve about how to increase margins and revenue and he shared these three tips with us:
+We talked to Steve about how to increase profit margins and revenue growth and he shared these three tips with us:

 1) Reduce Costs